18 Aug Father Of The Bride Speech Guide With Examples(Last Updated On: 31/10/2018)

 Grandchildren (you want some) – (optional)

 As time goes on I often hear either father of the bride or groom very freely express they would like to have grandchildren.
-This is perfectly fine thing to mention and can be done in a joking / serious way. many classic examples are “I am ready and waiting for grandchildren” or “you have free daycare lined up, what are you waiting for” are popular options.
-Plus if the couple have been dated for a very long time and have no children, it is perfectly fine to say “Hurry up and have grandchildren already… your mother and I have been waiting many years and are not getting any younger!”.
+This is a perfectly fine thing to mention and can be done in a joking / serious way.
+Many classic examples are “I am ready and waiting for grandchildren” or “you have free daycare lined up, what are you waiting for” are popular options.
+Plus if the couple has been dated for a very long time and have no children, it is perfectly fine to say “Hurry up and have some grandchildren already… your mother and I have been waiting many years and are not getting any younger!”.
 This paragraph is where you can let your most excellent “dad jokes” come out but not to go overboard.

 Pro Tips Specifically For The Father Of The Bride Speech